istepka/preprocessing-unet-segm/README.md

 * connected components

-### Pre-processing steps currently implemented
+### Pre-processings currently implemented
 1. Resize image to a constant computable dimension (e.g. 512x512)
 1. Convert image to grayscale to reduce image dimension and match format of orginal U-Net reference
 1. Contrast enchancement
     This ensures images have consistent contrast between neighbouring areas and RoI.
 It will be accomplished by first calculating the histogram of grayscale image.
 The top 2% of histogram intensities were then selected and used as cut off values.
 Histogram then stretches to remap the darkest pixel to 0 and lightest to 255 against the selected cut off thresholds.
 1. Per-channel mean normalization
 1. Data augumentation
+1. ZCA whitening
+1. Connected components

 ***
 ## Image segmentation
-Segmentation will be performed using U-Net Convolutional Neural Network.
+Segmentation is performed using U-Net Convolutional Neural Network.

 ### Best result yet is test ACC 93.7%, AuC 97.9%, PRECISION 86.6%
 With parameters: